jenkinsci/azure-ad-plugin/README.md

 This is used for:

-* Autocompleting users and groups on the 'Configure Global Security' page
+* Autocompleting users and groups on the 'Security' page
 * Jenkins looking up the user, e.g. when you use the Rest API
 * Group display name support (rather than just object ID)